kenzo44/McHacks/backend/README.md

 database.
 These requirements will be listed at a later time (or displayed with a database dump instead).

-Once you have the database set up, you can simple run `lapis server dev`.
+Once you have the database set up, you can simply run `lapis server dev`.
 This will start the backend.

 ## Endpoints